The Pyrenees and the Alps for three weeks.

 It’s a great set-up: two distinct mountain ranges in one trip.
 And because it’s Europe, we also get to experience two unique mountain cultures.

 In Spain, it’s the Pyrenees: arid, rocky and remote.
 The culture’s a blend of Spain (which we’re in) and France (which is just over there).
 The trails we hike are age-old footpaths used by shepherds for centuries.
-And then, when we head out of the mountains, we end up on the beach at Barcelona—a nice change of pace.
+And then, when we head out of the mountains, we end up in Barcelona—a nice change of pace.

 In Austria, it’s the Alps: greener (down low) and snowier (up high) than the Pyrenees.
 We’ll hike one of the world’s most stunning mountain routes, the E5, a demanding route across the Alps.
 We’ll start hiking in Germany before crossing into Austria.

 The hiking is challenging, but the rewards are many.
 In fact, the rewards are many because the hiking is challenging.
 It’s counterintuitive, but we have more fun and make closer friends when we’re challenged, when we have to pull together.
 And at every step of the way, two caring, responsible, adventurous and fun Overland leaders will be looking out for you, supporting you and encouraging you as we hike in two of the world’s most beautiful mountain ranges.